kimberlykreiss/2019-11-07-git-kim/README.md

 - `diff`: see the changes that were made between different files. git diff --staged shows what's different after files are staged
 - git diff HEAD~2 (show the differences between current and two commits ago)
+- `checkout`: move your `HEAD` around
+- `HEAD`: where you are currently looking at in history
+- `log`: looking at all your previous messages
+	- `log --oneline`: get a one line representation of history